snap-one/docs-driverworks-api/source/includes/32_serial_network_device/_23-NetConnect.md

 ## NetConnect

 Function used to tell the system to make a connection (static or dynamic).
-Connections are created using the CreateNetworkConnection API.
-Further, port-specific configuration can be configured for a connection through the NetPortOptions API.
+Connections are created using the [CreateNetworkConnection][1] API.
+Further, port-specific configuration can be configured for a connection through the [NetPortOptions][2] API.
 This API should not be invoked during OnDriverInit.

 ###### Available from 1.6.0